d-iii-s/msim/doc/reference/dap.rst

 Breakpoints
 ~~~~~~~~~~~

-The first supported debugging feature are simple breakpoints.
+Code breakpoints are fully supported.
 You can set breakpoints in your IDE, and when MSIM hits them during execution,
-it will enter interactive mode to allow you to e.g. inspect CPU registers.extension
+it will pause and wait for further commands from the IDE.

 This can be useful to pause execution at specific points in your program and
 examine the state of your kernel.